-100 Gbit/s link for research and education (ANA-300G)NetherLight is one of the open light path exchanges that enables 100 Gbit/s facility for research and education.
+100 Gbit/s link for research and education (ANA-300G)NetherLight is one of the open light path exchanges that enables 100 Gbit/s facility for education and research.
 This gives education and research access to a reliable advanced link that allows data to be transferred between the United States, Canada and Europe at speeds that previously could only be achieved on the mainland.

 Advanced link between the United States, Canada and Europe